 A short six months later, J&J paid $350 million to partner with Legend on what would become Carvykti.
 J&J has since paid the biotech another $200 million in conditional payments based on development milestones the two partners have achieved.

 Legend, which in China is based in Nanjing, now has more than 1,000 employees, including 450 in the U.S., where it will help J&J manufacture Carvykti.

 That growth hasn't come without some turbulence, however.
 Legend's CEO Frank Zhang was arrested by Chinese authorities in November 2020 as a result of an investigation reportedly into import and export violations.
 Zhang was also at the time the chairman of Legend's parent company, Genscript.

 Huang, who previously worked at Merck & Co. and as a biotech investment analyst, took over as Legend's CEO in September of that year.

 For J&J, meanwhile, Carvykti expands its presence in multiple myeloma, for which it currently sells the widely used drug Darzalex.
 In addition, J&J is developing two other dual-targeting antibody drugs that are now in early- to mid-stage clinical testing.

-Editor's note: This story has been updated to include references to Cavykti's labeling information from the FDA.
+Editor's note: This story has been updated to include references to Carvykti's labeling information from the FDA.